rroy731993-web/ml-assessment-ravi-roy/part_b/business_analysis.md

 If the model gives different promotions for different months: We check feature importance For example:
-December may have festivals → Loyalty Points works better March may be normal → Discount works better We can explain to the team: “The model is choosing different promotions because customer behavior and conditions change over time.”
+December may have festivals → Loyalty Points works better March may be normal → Discount works better We can explain to the team: “The model is choosing different promotions because customer behavior and conditions change over time.
 This builds trust in the model.